fairuzmn/ceker-mambu/README.md

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+This project need Node.js and a node global package installed in your environement

 ### Node
 - #### Node installation on Windows